 Bleeding from the capillaries is usually superficial.
 When you are first injured, you may see a rapid flow of blood at first, but it will quickly slow to a trickle and is normally easily managed.

 Most of the time, capillary bleeding will simply stop on its own.
 However, you can apply a pad or clean bandage to help stop the flow of blood

 Capillary bleeding might not seem like a big deal, but it is worth taking seriously.
 If the blood flow does not stop and the wound continues to bleed even when under pressure, or the patient feels dizzy, nauseous, or is having trouble standing, you should always call emergency services as this might be a sign of a more serious issue.

-Here at Northwest Career College, we are committed to providing affordable, quality CPR Classes to the Las Vegas community.
+Here at trade school, we are committed to providing affordable, quality CPR Classes to the Las Vegas community.
 We pride ourselves on being an American Heart Association (AHA) testing center and we offer Las Vegas CPR classes designed to fit your personal needs and professional schedule.
 As part of our “student-focussed” approach to education we also off our CPR classes free of charge to all of our students.
 Call us today on (702) 403-1592 to book your CPR class and become qualified to save a life in just four hours!